 |Asia Pacific||An attractive yield margin remains, but markets are divergent.
 Returns are driven by rental and capital value growth in Japan and Australia, but weakening elsewhere.
 Emerging Asia markets are risky.||NEUTRAL|

-Sustainable yield remains a key investment theme, with an emphasis on sustainability in those markets, credit or equity, where payout ratios are stretched.
-The House View remains underweight cash and overweight income-producing assets such as high yield bonds and emerging market debt.
+Sustainable yield also remains a key investment theme, with an emphasis on sustainability in those markets, credit or equity, where payout ratios are stretched.
+The House View remains overweight in income-producing assets such as high yield bonds and emerging market debt.
 We expect only modest returns from government bonds in 2017.
 This is due to relative valuations and significant upward pressure on headline inflation from commodity prices and, in some cases, wages growth.

-In real estate, we find more attractive opportunities outside the UK.
-In the US and Europe, yields are attractive, rental growth is positive, and commercial development remains constrained, while there are some decent prospects in Asia.
-Property combines yield with some growth, a 'sweet spot' in terms of investment preferences.
+In real estate, we find better opportunities outside the UK.
+In the US and Europe, yields are attractive, rental growth is positive and commercial development remains constrained, while there are some decent prospects in Asia.
+Property combines yield with some growth, which is a ‘sweet spot’ in terms of investment preferences.